ShawXh/DeepWalk-dgl/README.md

-# Notation
+# Notations

 This is a test ropo.
-The released version is [here](https://github.com/dmlc/dgl/tree/master/examples/pytorch/deepwalk).
+The released version is [here](https://github.com/dmlc/dgl/tree/master/examples/pytorch/ogb/deepwalk).

 # DeepWalk